sashamakarenko/fixpp/readme.md

 * Low latency FIX message building with reusable memory and objects.
 * For a given message type, only fields changing between two sends are to be updated.
+* BodyLength and MsgSeqNum fields can be zero padded to reduce memory copies.

 You have to know: